oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

     for longer.
   * Serves as a warm-up hint to the scheduler:
     * Allows worker threads to be available by the time real computation starts.
-    * Should have similar guarantees as `task_arena::enqueue` from a signal standpoint.
 * "Parallel block" itself:
   * Scheduler can implement different policies to retain threads in the arena.
   * The semantics for retaining threads is a hint to the scheduler;